oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_AMX_BF16_Inference/README.md

 ## Key Implementation Details

 This code sample uses a pre-trained on ResNet50v1.5 pretrained model, trained on the ImageNet dataset and fine-tuned on TensorFlow Flower dataset.
-The FP32 model is validated using FP32 and BF16 precision, including the use of Intel® Advanced Matrix Extensions (AMX) on BF16.
-AMX is supported on BF16 and INT8 data types starting with 4th Gen Xeon Scalable Processors.
-The inference time will be compared, showcasing the speedup of BF16 and AMX.
+The FP32 model is validated using FP32 and BF16 precision, including the use of Intel® AMX on BF16.
+Intel® AMX is supported on BF16 and INT8 data types starting with 4th Gen Xeon Scalable Processors.
+The inference time will be compared, showcasing the speedup of BF16 and Intel® AMX.
 The sample tutorial contains one Jupyter Notebook and one Python script.
 You can use either.

 ### Jupyter Notebook